 And as a rule, most birth injuries are minor and will heal themselves over time.

-Some common, minor illinois birth injuries include:
+Some common, minor Illinois birth injury types include:

 - Bruising.
 Birth can be tough on a baby, no matter how large or how small he or she is.
 Sometimes, a baby will have bruising on his or her face or head, simply from the pressure of passing through the birth canal, which can involve coming into contact with the mother’s pelvic bones.
 Like the bruises we sustain when running into an object, they will fade with time.